-Always use safety chains.
-Make sure they are secured to both the trailer and hitch, and that they cross under the tongue so they can catch the trailer if it becomes unhitched.
-Leave enough slack to allow the trailer to turn corners easily, but do not let chains drag on the ground.
+Always use safety chains when you tow a trailer.
+Make sure the chains are secured to the trailer and hitch, and that they cross under the tongue and can catch the trailer if it becomes unhitched.
+Leave enough slack to allow the trailer to turn corners easily, but do not let the chains drag on the ground.